Super sub Ode Fulutudilu leads Aland United past TPS Turku | Goal.com

 Super sub Ode Fulutudilu leads Aland United past TPS Turku

-Ode Fulutudilu was the hero as Aland United secured a hard-fought 1-0 victory over TPS Turku in Tuesday night's Finnish top-flight encounter.
+Ode Fulutudilu was the heroine as Aland United secured a hard-fought 1-0 victory over TPS Turku in Tuesday night's Finnish top-flight encounter.

 The 30-year-old has continued to excel for the Finnish outfit this season since joining as a free agent last October after parting ways with Spanish outfit Malaga last summer.